Tag: heart health

 Potassium and Magnesium: Precious Minerals for Healthy Blood Pressure

-By Nicole Crane, BS, NTP In the United States alone, 72 million adults, nearly one third of all people over the tender age of 20, have high blood pressure, according to the National Heart and Lung Association.
-Worldwide, the number of people expected to have
+In the United States alone, 72 million adults, nearly one third of all people over the tender age of 20, nicole-cranehave high blood pressure, according to the National Heart and Lung Association.
+Worldwide, the number of people expected to have elevated blood pressure has been estimated to climb to 1.56 billion by 2025.
+When blood pressure remains uncontrolled, it can have serious consequences like damage to the heart, arteries and other organs.
+This can increase the risk of a heart attack, stroke, or other heart diseases like congestive heart failure, atherosclerosis (fatty buildup in arteries causing hardening of the arteries) peripheral artery disease and other heart and vascular problems.

 InVite® Health Current Sale